columbia-applied-data-science/rosetta/README.md

 ------------

 * Major dependencies on Pandas and numpy.
-* Minor dependencies on Gensim.
+* Minor dependencies on Gensim and statsmodels.
 * Some examples need scikit-learn.

 Testing